onap/integration/docs/docs_vFW_CNF_CDS.rst

 - Create Project
 - Create Line Of Business

-Corresponding GET operations in Postman can be used to verify entries created.
+Corresponding GET operations in "Check" folder in Postman can be used to verify entries created.
 Postman collection also includes some code that tests/verifies some basic issues e.g. gives error if entry already exists.

 SO BPMN endpoint fix for VNF adapter requests (v1 -> v2) ........................................................